 • You manage access to your content, and access to AWS services and resources through users, groups, permissions, and credentials that you control.

 We are vigilant about our customers' privacy.
-We do not disclose customer content unless we're required to do so to comply with the law, or with a valid and binding order of a government body.
+We will not disclose customer content unless we're required to do so to comply with the law or a binding order of a government body.
 If a governmental body sends AWS a demand for customer content, we will attempt to redirect the governmental body to request that data directly from the customer.
 If compelled to disclose customer content to a government body, we will give customers reasonable notice of the demand to allow the customer to seek a protective order or other appropriate remedy unless AWS is legally prohibited from doing so.
 Governmental and regulatory bodies need to follow the applicable legal process to obtain valid and binding orders.
 We review all orders and object to overbroad or otherwise inappropriate ones.
-Unless prohibited from doing so or there is clear indication of illegal conduct in connection with the use of Amazon products or services, Amazon notifies customers before disclosing customer content so they can seek protection from disclosure.
+Unless prohibited from doing so, AWS notifies customers before disclosing customer content so they can seek protection from disclosure.
 It is also important to point out that our customers can encrypt their customer content, and we provide customers with the option to manage their own encryption keys.

 We know that transparency matters to our customers, so we regularly publish a report about the types and volume of information requests we receive on the Amazon Information Requests webpage.